Indian doctors find success in tackling the 'invisible burden' of tuberculosis

 "The long duration of the treatment which can be more than two years, the adverse side effects of all the drugs and the social shame attached to the disease can cause patients to suffer problems like depression, anxiety, anger or even feeling suicidal ... and they soon stop taking their medication."

-Vaghela said the hospital's home care mental health program has treated over 400 patients with impressive preliminary success rates, proving that psychological support is crucial.
+Vaghela said the hospital's home care mental health programme has treated over 400 patients with impressive preliminary success rates, proving that psychological support is crucial.

 DIFFICULT DISEASE